AviatrixSystems/Docs/HowTos/AviatrixAPI/CloudN_curl_examples/cloudn_from_init_setup_to_dcx_using_linux_curl_command.rst

 Tips:
 =====
-If your values contain some special characters which causing the command fails, you can Google and search `"URL Encoder" <https://www.urlencoder.org/>`__, the tool can help you to convert the value into a valid format if you happen to encounter the problem.
+If your value contains some special characters which causing the command fails, you can Google and search `"URL Encoder" <https://www.urlencoder.org/>`__, the tool can help you to convert the value into a valid format if you happen to encounter the problem.

 |